haarcuba/closer/README.md

 ## Caveats

 * Again, `closer` must be installed on the remote machine for it to work.
-* `closer` uses UDP packets for inter process communication.
-Firewalls make block `closer`.
+* `closer` uses TCP communication with the remote process.
+Firewalls may block `closer`.

 ## Example Run